- Excerpt from coming book on NW Oregon: What was Illahee?

 The river that had once been a seam holding the Lower Columbia communities together, now became a partition that estranged these communities from each other, like relatives that have moved across country, or in-laws from a prior marriage.
 With the coming of the railroad and later the Interstate highway, an ancient geographic paradigm that had carved the tracks of human intercourse in this region was replaced, virtually overnight, by a new configuration that completely obliterated even the memory of what had existed before.

-There is a 21 mile long canyon that cuts through the heart of the Oregon Coast Range from Washington County to Nehalem Bay.
+There is a 21-mile long canyon that cuts through the heart of the Oregon Coast Range from Washington County to Nehalem Bay.
 It is a wild and violent place where brutal storms, fresh off the North Pacific hurl themselves at the coastal mountains with a momentum and brute determination born of the Pacific vastness from which they were spawned.

 Yet the rail link came at a high cost.
 Storm damage and constant geological movement constantly so plagued the P.R & N. that the locals took to calling it the “Punk, Rotten and Nasty”.
 A little more than a year after rail service was first launched, nature took it’s first swipe at the railroad that snaked down the Salmonberry River.
-Early in 1913, rough winter weather and snow triggered a host of slides that cut rail service to Tillamook for more than 35 days.
+Early January 1913, rough winter weather and snow triggered a host of slides that cut rail service to Tillamook for more than 35 days.

 The break in rail service was dramatic leaving people stranded away from home and resources.
 Towards the end of that first week in 1913, a group of eight stranded Tillamook residents assembled in Portland and decided to get back to Tillamook, regardless of what it took.

 Leaving Portland early on Friday, the party of seven men and one woman reached Timber around mid-day.
 Their plan was to follow the railroad right-of-way all the way to the coast.
 But rail service had been discontinued several days earlier and no one knew how much of the railway line had been swept away by the raging storm.
 And yet, after eating a meal in Timber, they set out on foot determined to reach Tillamook.
 Nightfall found them still deep in the canyon and they were forced to bivouac in a deserted cabin.
 With only two sandwiches between them, dinner did little to dent their appetites.
-Seeking refuge in the partially collapsed cabin the party party tried to sleep, but the cold fog that enveloped them kept them shivering most of the night.
+Seeking refuge in the partially collapsed cabin the party tried to sleep, but the cold fog that enveloped them kept them shivering most of the night.

 The next morning they set off early and soon arrived at a railroad camp where they managed to secure some breakfast before resuming their long and arduous trek to the coast.
 In all they reported crossing eight to ten slides.
 Of these, three were particularly difficult to traverse.
 In three different places, the track, rails and all had been swept into the river.
 In some place the fill that had been laid down to support the rail bed had been washed away leaving the rail line dangling in the air.
 About three miles above the tiny settlement of Enright, they encountered a slide that had obliterated the track for more than 300 feet covering the entire stretch with tons of dirt and rock.
 Below Enright the track was covered with loose dirt and mud sometimes reaching over eight feet in depth.

 Eventually, the exhausted party reached the forward work party that was clearing the line from the coast.
-From there the bedraggled party were carried out to Wheeler on Nehalem Bay and eventually the P.R & N acceded to the travellers’ exhausted pleas to be carried on to Tillamook.
+From there the bedraggled party were carried out to Wheeler on Nehalem Bay and eventually the P.R & N acceded to the travelers’ exhausted pleas to be carried on to Tillamook.
 No doubt this was a journey whose story was retold over the years to underscore the determination and grit of the local inhabitants.

 Usually the banks of the Nehalem river are the very picture of pastoral peace and quiet, especially down on the old Warren Smith Farm near Pittsburg.
 In particular, the chickens sauntering around their pen in the small clearing along the Nehalem were very satisfied.
 Not only did they get plenty of scraps brought down from the farmhouse, but they often were treated to an absolutely awesome mash that soon had the whole roost clucking and bumping into each other as they waddled dizzily around their pen.
 Some had even been known to fall off the ramp leading inside.